Ideas for Low-Cost Kids Ministry Events

 Cooking Thing with Dollar Store Junk

-Tom's team created rainbow pasta using food coloring from supply closet because why not make everything weird.
+Tom's team created rainbow pasta using food coloring from the supply closet because why not make everything weird.

 Twenty dollars fed forty people.
 Kids felt like real chefs instead of people who burn water.